Skip to Content

 Day 14 – Lake Tekapo to Christchurch

 On your last day, it’s time to head back to Christchurch from Lake Tekapo.
 The drive takes just over 3 hours to complete and you can leave depending on your flight time.
-On this route there isn’t too much to see, but if you have time be sure to drive up the Mt Hutt ski field and take in the stunning views of the Southern Alps!
+On this route, there isn’t too much to see, but if you have time be sure to drive up the Mt Hutt ski field and take in the stunning views of the Southern Alps!

 The first step to planning your New Zealand road trip is choosing your set of wheels!
-Most people rent a campervan or motorhome to get around but you can also just rent a normal car and stay in hotels (as opposed to camping.)
+Most people rent a campervan or motorhome to get around, but you can also just rent a normal car and stay in hotels (as opposed to camping.)

-You can search for rental cars online in advance to compare car models and prices.
+You can search for rental cars online with Discover Cars in advance to compare car models and prices.
+We’ve used this website all over the world and if you want more details, read our honest review of Discover Cars for more details!

 You can also do this with motorhomes and campervans on a website called Motorhome Republic.
 It shows all of the available campervans and motorhomes for your specific New Zealand road trip dates.
 You can compare prices and company reviews here too!

-Kiwi Motorhomes is another company we personally recommend, but for motorhomes!
-They offer luxury motorhomes (as opposed to budget campervans) at really reasonable rates.
-Check out our full review on them as well as more info specific on renting a motorhome in NZ!
+Star RV is another company we personally recommend but specifically for motorhomes!
+They offer larger motorhomes (as opposed to budget campervans) at really reasonable rates.

-Kiwi Motorhomes has actually given us a discount code for our readers too!
-Use the code DEST5 at checkout to get 5% off your motorhome rental!
+Star RV has actually given us a discount code for our readers too!
+Use the code DTRAVEL25 at checkout to get 5% off your motorhome rental!
+Click here to browse availability, prices, and book with our discount code!

-Important Tips and Info for Planning your NZ Road Trip
+Important Tips and Info for Planning Your NZ Road Trip

 Now that you have chosen one of the different New Zealand road trip itineraries and have the route all planned out, there are a few other things you need to do to prepare for your road trip to New Zealand!
 Here is some other important information to help you out!